vercel/styled-jsx/.github/ISSUE_TEMPLATE.md

 #### Environment (include versions)

-- Version of styled-jsx (or next.js if you're using with it):
+- Version of styled-jsx (or next.js if it's being used):
 - Browser:
 - OS: